-This section presents the results of evaluating existing, contextagnostic conversion tools for mathematical formulae using our benchmark dataset MathMLben (cf. Section 3).
+This section presents the results of evaluating existing, context-agnostic conversion tools for mathematical formulae using our benchmark dataset MathMLben (see section 3).
 We compare the distances between the presentation MathML and the content MathML tree of a formula yielded by each tool to the respective trees of formulae in the gold standard.
 We use the tree edit distance with customized weights and math-specific shortcuts.
 The goal of shortcuts is eliminating notational-inherent degrees of freedom, e.g., additional PL elements or layout blocks, such as mrow or mfenced.

-4.1 Tool Selection
+4.1 Tool selection

-We compiled a list of available conversion tools from the W3C6 wiki, from GitHub, and from questions about automated conversion of mathematical LaTeX to MathML on Stack Overflow.
+We compiled a list of available conversion tools from the W3C6 wiki, from GitHub, and from questions about automated conversion of mathematical IATEX to MathML on Stack Overflow.
 We selected the following converters:

-• LaTeXML: can convert generic and semantically annotated La-TeX expressions to XML/HTML/MathML.
-The tool is written in Perl [12] and is actively maintained.
-LaTeXML was specifically developed to generate the DLMF web page and can therefore parse entire TeX documents.
-LaTeXML also supports conversions to content MathML.

-- LaTeX2MathML: is a small python project and is able to generate presentation MathML from generic LaTeX expressions7. - Mathoid: is a service developed using Node.js, PhantomJS and MathJax (a javascript display engine for mathematics) to generate SVGs and MathML from LaTeX input.
-Mathoid is currently used to render mathematical formulae on Wikipedia [20]. - SnuggleTeX: is an open-source Java library developed at the University of Edinburgh8.
-The tool allows to convert simple LaTeX expression to XHTML and presentation MathML. - MathToWeb: is an open-source Java-based web application that generates presentation MathML from LaTeX expressions9. - TeXZilla: is a javascript web application for LaTeX to MathML conversion capable of handling Unicode characters10. - Mathematical: is an application written in C and wrapped in Ruby to provide a fast translation from LaTeX expressions to the image formats SVG and PNG.
-The tool also provides translations to presentation MathML11. - CAS: we included a prominent CAS capable of parsing LaTeX expressions. - Part-of-Math (POM) Tagger: is a grammar-based LaTeX parser that tags recognized tokens with information from a dictionary [28].
+- LATEXML: supports converting generic and semantically annotated LATEX expressions to XML/HTML/MathML.
+The tool is written in Perl [11] and is actively maintained.
+LATEXML was specifically developed to generate the DLMF web page and can therefore parse entire TEX documents.
+Notably, LATEXML supports conversions to content MathML. - LATEX2MathML(a.k.a.
+LATEX2MML): a small Python project to generate presentation or content MathML from generic LATEX expressions.7 - Mathoid: a service using Node.js, PhantomJS and MathJax (a JavaScript display engine for mathematics) to generate SVG and MathML from LaTeX input.
+Mathoid is currently used to render mathematical formulae on Wikipedia [23]. - SnuggleTEX: an open-source Java library developed at the University of Edinburgh.8 The tool can convert simple IATEX expressions to XHTML and presentation MathML. - MathToWeb: an open-source Java-based web application that generates presentation MathML from L^ATFX expressions.9 - Texzilla: a JavaScript web application for IATeX to MathML conversion capable of handling Unicode characters.10 - Mathematical: an application written in C and wrapped in Ruby to provide a fast translation from IATEX expressions to the image formats SVG and PNG.
+The tool also provides translations to presentation MathML.11 - CAS: we included a prominent CAS capable of parsing LATEX expressions. - Part-of-Math (POM) Tagger: a grammar-based IATEX parser that tags recognized tokens with information from a dictionary [28].
 The POM tagger is currently under development.
 In this paper, we use the first version.
-In [5], this version was used to provide translations LaTeX to the CAS MAPLE.
-In its current state, the program offers no export to MathML.
+In [5], this version was used to provide translations LATEX to the CAS Maple.
+In its current state, this program offers no export to MathML.
 We developed an XML exporter to be able to compare the tree provided by the POM tagger with the MathML trees in the gold standard.